Mom! Where are you, we’re late with the quiz again, Firuzi just sounded the “All ashore that’s going ashore!”

 OMG!
 I don’t think I knew that he died!
 Shana, you really dropped the ball on this one!

-Well excuuuuse meeeee for not knowing everything!
+Well excuuuuse meeeee for not knowing things!

 By the way, Allen Tousaint was a New Orleans producer, songwriter, arranger and musician with many top-10 hits to his credit including “Lady Marmalade”, a grammy-winner for Patti LaBelle in 1975.